Parents in Recovery: Eliminating the Inheritance of Guilt

 Parenting is sometimes overwhelming for anyone that has the experience of being a mother or a father.
 But, for parents in recovery, parenting can be even more challenging.
 Parents in recovery have to live with the knowledge of their experience of addiction.
 This knowledge can bring about emotions that could affect parenting methods and in the result, affect the child.
 It is important for parents in recovery to implement a few helpful skills and methods so that emotions provoked by addiction do not affect the children being parented or relapse.
 Identifying the problems that many individuals face as parents in recovery can help us identify the same problems in our own lives so that we may manage them.

-Recognize your Own Needs
+Recognize your Own Needs to Address Guilt in Recovery

 More often than not, especially if a child is aware of a parent’s addiction, the parent will feel tremendous guilt.
 This is the overwhelming and common problem for all parents in recovery; guilt.
 To compensate, these parents often overlook their own desires and needs to care for their children.
 Parents in recovery must remember that to take care of their child’s priorities, they must first take care of their own.
 This includes attending regular 12 step meetings and maintaining recovery on a daily basis.
 Don’t forget what you have learned throughout recovery just because you are a parent; self-care is vital for relapse prevention.
 Taking care of your needs for recovery and self-care could prevent you from relapsing and potentially overdosing, which would be even worse for your child(ren).